 This collection welcomes submissions from anyone who considers themselves disabled, or substantially limited, socially, emotionally, cognitively, or mentally.

 We currently pay $15 per published piece via Venmo or Paypal.
-We will also give you feedback on your work, offer a fast response time, and publicize your work on social media.

 Scroll down for our submission guidelines.